stefano5/Telemetry_Analysis_Vehicle_Dinamics/README.md

 # Telemetry_Analysis_Vehicle_Dinamics

-These notebooks was written in the Vehicle Dynamics course (at Università di Pisa).
+These notebooks have been written in the Vehicle Dynamics course at the Università di Pisa.

 The final report is provided, see "Stefano_Maugeri_report.pdf".

 **The telemetry data cannot be provided.**

-The format file is a .xls file (with multiple sheets) and it must have the following syntax:
+The format source file is a .xls file (with multiple sheets) and it must have the following syntax:

 | time (s) | distance (m) | speed (km/s) | acc X (g) | acc Y (g) | yaw rate (deg/s) | steer angle (deg) | body sleep angle (deg)|
 |----------|:------------:|:------------:|:---------:|:---------:|:----------------:|:-----------------:|:---------------------:|